 The trained scientist in me tells me that the essence of my various thoughts about theology have to be founded on the principle that there should be no discontinuity between facts about the created order and beliefs about our existence.
 In other words, there is much about reality that we don’t know, but whatever we hypothesise about it must be congruent with what we do know.
 Faith cannot conflict with facts as, for example, creationists are wont to do.
 Wherever such conflict is found, not being able to change a fact, I search for a better theological answer, and I have always been able to find one.
 As Jesus said,”Seek and you shall find.”

-James Fowler, in his seminal work, Stages of Faith, interviewed thousands of people and, from his research, identified six distinct stages in the process of faith development.
+James Fowler, in his seminal work, Stages of Faith (described elsewhere on this site), interviewed thousands of people and, from his research, identified six distinct stages in the process of faith development.
 Of particular note, he found that over 50% of adult Americans are ‘stuck” at stage 3, which is the stage typical of early adolescence.
 Stage 3 is a ‘Sunday School’ faith, and the biggest reason for such ‘stuck-ness’ is the suppression of the normal questioning of the adolescent mind by the churches.
 I need say no more; it is a powerful lesson for everyone.

 ‘From the cowardice that dare not face new truths, From the laziness that is contented with half truth, From the arrogance that thinks it knows all truth, Good Lord, deliver me.’*

 * A Kenyan prayer, courtesy of the Rev. Dr. John Bodycomb